Proper pushforwards on analytic adic spaces: The trace map

-where $v_{[x]}$ denotes the valuation corresponding to the maximal generalisation of $x$.
-Again applying \cite{KL15} to generalise \cite{Kie67}, we can show that coherent sheaves have vanishing higher cohomology groups on each $U_{n,i}$.
-Using this cover to compute the cohomology of $\mathscr{F}$ on $\A^{d,\an}_Y\setminus \overline{B}_n^d$, we find that
+each of which admits a closed immersion into an open polydisc over $Y$.
+Again, Proposition \ref{prop: A and B} therefore implies that coherent sheaves have vanishing higher cohomology groups on each $U_{i,n}$.
+The same reasoning applies to all intersections $\cap_{i\in I} U_{i,n}$, so we can compute the cohomology of $\mathscr{F}$ on $\D^d_Y(0;1^-) \setminus \overline{\D}_n$ as the cohomology of the \v{C}ech complex